Green Tea Antioxidants Fight Arthritis...............(I have been taking

 according to the investigators.

-In a related Case Western Reserve University statement, Haqqi noted
+Reserve University statement, Haqqi noted

 that "for many generations, in some parts of the world -- including